Click to see the rest of the programming section :

 choice = INPUT

-In this case, I’ve added a WHILE loop that insists that my user makes a valid choice before I send their choice back to my program.
-A function is particularly good in this case because I can write my validation code once and call it many times throughout my program and because it will send a value back I can rest assured that my variables won’t hold any dodgy values!
+In this case, we’ve added a WHILE loop that insists that the user makes a valid choice before their choice is sent back to my program.
+A function is particularly good in this case because we can write our validation code once and call it many times throughout the program and because it will send a value back we can rest assured that the variables won’t hold any dodgy values!